Jodenee/Voyager/docs/Tutorial/getting-started.md

 ## Real use case

 Here is a real world use case.
-If you dont understand what a spesific function does, feel free to look it up in the docs for clarification. [*Embed docs*](../API-Reference/Embed.md)
+If you dont understand what a specific function does, feel free to look it up in the docs for clarification. [*Embed docs*](../API-Reference/Embed.md)

 ```lua linenums="1" title="examples/gamepassPurchaseNotification.lua"
 -- Put Voyager in server storage